BA in Communication Studies

-Beyond success in the workplace, the value of good communication springs from the Creator and flows through all of life.
-Good communication is both ethical and effective.
+The value of good communication springs from the Creator and flows through all of life.
 It is essential to harmonious human relationships and just societies.
-It is fundamental to democracy and vital to peace across the world’s diverse cultures.
+It is fundamental to democracy and vital to peace across the world's diverse cultures.
 Scientific studies even reveal a direct connection between the quality of your communication and the quality of your life -- socially, emotionally and physically.

 So -- why NOT major in communication studies?
 It’s a great asset for any college graduate.

 Why Major in Communication Studies at Eastern?

 As a Communication Major, you will . . .